vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## Reasons to Change

-Reasons to change roughly equal responsibilities.
+Reasons to change roughly equals responsibilities.
 If you have a class with five different jobs, you have a good chance of ending up with five reasons to change.
 Say we have a class that sets a session, sends email which also gets validated and does the weather forecast for the next week?
 If any of these things change, the rest of the class is possibly affected by that.
 This is exactly what SRP wants us to avoid.
 This is the brittleness we talk about.

 So we want to have one class that handles everything in regards to forecasting the weather, one that is in charge of sending email, one that creates a session and one that handles calculating the weather forecast.
 Maybe even two for that.
-One that handles the weather forecast for a week and another who is in charge of the next 24 hours.
+One that handles the weather forecast for a week and another which is in charge of the next 24 hours.

 When you look at this picture below, you can clearly see what you should avoid.
 This is a tool that tries to be too many things.
 It sure looks funny, I give you that, but at the same time it doesn’t look that useful either, does it?.
-Try to carry that around in your pocket, hell, even  holding it in your hands is an artistic challenge.
+Try to carry that around in your pocket, hell, even  holding it in your hands is an acrobatic challenge.
 That is the kind of class design we want to avoid.
 We want to keep things simple and organized.
-In terms of swiss army knife, we prefer one tool at a time.
+In terms of swiss army knives, we prefer one tool at a time.

 (https://www.flickr.com/photos/redjar/113974357)